Handmade Ziloo Carpet

 This beautiful handmade floor covering is special to regions close to the desert.
 The patterns woven on Zilou are inspired by people’s culture and religious beliefs and also are influenced by the type of architecture and nature that they are surrounded with.

-Persian handwoven Floor-coveringTo write about the history of Zilou making and how it developed is not an easy task.
+Persian handwoven Floor-coveringTo write about the history of Ziloo making and how it developed is not an easy task.
 Some scholars have tracked the origin of Zilou back to the eighth century after Islam, during the Mozafariyan dynasty, and to the city of Meybod and some believe it to be younger than that.
 In his travelogue, when describing the city of Toon (Now Ferdows), Naserkhosro writes: “It is suggested that there are four hundred workshops in this city weaving Zilou …” Most probably this travelogue is the oldest document which has recorded the word Zilou.
 It might be that because there was an independent trade road between Meybod and Khorasan, the art of Zillow making was transferred to Khorasan as well through this road.

-One of the oldest and most precious Zilous in Meybod dates back to 12 centuries after Islam, the pattern woven on it is the image of 24 praying mats.
-The colours used in this Zilou are in beautiful harmony with each other.
-Zilou is very much similar to wicker rug both in patterns and in method of weaving and it is the more developed form of a wicker rug.
+One of the oldest and most precious Ziloos in Meybod dates back to 12 centuries after Islam, the pattern woven on it is the image of 24 praying mats.
+The colours used in this Ziloo are in beautiful harmony with each other.
+Ziloo is very much similar to wicker rug both in patterns and in method of weaving and it is the more developed form of a wicker rug.
 The reason the floors, in most mosques and shrines in Iran, are covered by Zilou is because of the simplicity and the purity it represents which is special to the house of God; also the blue-coloured Zilou brings about peace and tranquillity.

 Leave a Reply